Cutting off stimulus checks to Americans earning over $75,000 could be wise, new data suggests

 “Stimulus checks arrived, time for a big food bank donation,” tweeted one woman last week.

-But data indicates most people who did not need the money right away are quietly saving the stimulus payment or using it to pay off student loan, credit card or mortgage debt.
+But data indicates most people who did not need the money right away are saving the stimulus payments or using them to pay off student loan, credit card or mortgage debt.